TianyangZhan/OverwatchLeaguePredictor/README.md

 # Overwatch League Score Predictor

-A custom bayesian network model (Graphics TBA) for predictions.
+A custom bayesian network model for predictions.

 Predicts past and future matches based on the data parsed from the official overwatch league api (api.overwatchleague.com/).